-Now that you have configured your simflag via GitHub or SimHub, you can fire up your favourite sim and hit the track.
+Now that you have configured your simflag via GitHub or SimHub, you can fire up your favorite sim and hit the track.

 Not so handy?
 Then opt for existing solutions

 Not very handy or don't feel like making your own flagspotter?
 Then opt for existing solutions.
-Prices vary between ?
+The prices vary between ?
 50 and ?
 100. Absolute recommendations as far as we are concerned are the Simflag Pro from EPlab and the sim racing flagspotter from SimRacingAddict.